top of page

 Hostel life & hostel buddies

-Spending some nights in the hostel in Las Palmas was the best thing that happened to me this summer next to the hike to Roque Nublo.
-I was finally surrounded by people who were fun and like-minded.
-It was sooooo good to socialize finally!
-I was so done with being alone and working for people who create separation and distance!
-Here we were travellers and volunteers from around the world, sharing our stories and up for adventures.
-There was a lot of heart to this place, I loved the vibration!
-I felt I belonged.
+Spending a few nights at the hostel in Las Palmas was easily one of the best things that happened to me this summer, alongside the hike to Roque Nublo.
+Finally, I was surrounded by fun, like-minded people.
+It felt soĀ good to socialize after being stuck in isolating situations, working for people who fostered separation and distance.
+Here, we were travellers and volunteers from all over the world, sharing stories and seeking out adventures.
+The place was full of heart, and I absolutely loved the energyā€”it made me feel like I belonged.

 Comments